Shrey-Joshi/my-weather-site/README.md

 https://dpmon-weather-app.herokuapp.com/

 ## Usage
-Input the location in the textbox.
+Input the location in the textbox and click Search.
 It will then display the weather data.

 - Keep in mind that there may be multiple locations with the same name.
 You can find a specific location by adding more data like the state or country.
 - It will automatically bypass minor spelling mistakes.